Lions support Patricia after '96 charge resurfaces

 The News reported that the case against Patricia and Dietrich fell apart when the alleged victim did not respond to attempts to contact her in the weeks following the incident and decided she would not testify.

-As of Wednesday night, Patricia, 43, was scheduled to talk with the media Thursday before the team opens its rookie mini-camp this weekend.
+As of Wednesday night, Patricia, 43, was scheduled to talk with the media Thursday before the Lions open their rookie minicamp this weekend.